Next Super Eagles opponent: Date & time of the next Nigeria match

 Who are the Super Eagles' next opponent?

-Nigeria's next opponent is the Russia senior national team, whom they will face at the Luzhniki Stadium in Moscow.
+Nigeria's next opponent is Lesotho, whom they will face at the Free State Stadium in Bloemfontein.

 It's a packed year for the Super Eagles, with the 2025 Africa Cup of Nations set to take place in Morocco.